pegi3s/dockerfiles/cutadapt/1.16/README.md

 To see the [Cutadapt](http://cutadapt.readthedocs.io/) help, just run `docker run --rm pegi3s/cutadapt -h`.

 # Test data
 To test the previous command, you can download [this FASTQ compressed file](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?cmd=dload&run_list=SRR1654650&format=fastq) (1.1GB).
-Note that it does not need to be descompressed as `Cutadapt` can deal with both compressed and uncompressed fastq files.
+Note that it does not need to be decompressed as `Cutadapt` can deal with both compressed and uncompressed fastq files.

 In the previous command you just need to replace `/data/input.fq` with `/data/sra_data.fastq.gz`.
 You can also speed up the execution by adding `-j 4` to tell `Cutadapt` to use 4 cores (it uses 1 core by default).